 A memorable elective

 In conclusion, I will always remember the time I spent at the Alfred Hospital.
 The staff were keen to teach and as a result I had a fantastic experience.
 I increased my knowledge and improved my practical skills.
 The trauma and resuscitation bays were technologically advanced and it was an invaluable experience to observe it all in action.
 I hope to see similar equipment shortly in UK hospitals.

 At the end of my placement Dr Santamaria and I discussed my time in Australia and we both concluded that I had an excellent time here and learnt a lot.
 From an educational point of view this is an excellent elective for future students.
 The hospital is one of the best in the world and it is a real privilege to obtain a place there.

 I would highly recommend this placement to everyone!

-This guidance was correct at publication 22/04/2009.
-It is intended as general guidance for members only.
+This page was correct at publication on 22/04/2009.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.